-The Boston Neighborhood Fellows Program, now in its second cycle has provided funding to local leaders doing important grassroots work in an effort to support the Boston community for 26 years.
+The Boston Neighborhood Fellows Program has provided funding to local leaders doing important grassroots work in an effort to support the Boston community for nearly three decades.
 The program provides recognition and direct financial support to those who work within community service in the Greater Boston Area.

-The individuals chosen as Boston Neighborhood Fellows can work for government, community organizations, or are outstanding volunteers.
+The individuals chosen as Boston Neighborhood Fellows can work in government, for community organizations, or as outstanding volunteers.
 Diverse in identities and occupations, their one common characteristic is that they have, in the words of John Gardner, become less “a servant to what is,” and more “a shaper of what might be.”
 Priority will be given to leaders of color, LGBTQIA leaders, immigrant leaders, and other leaders from underrepresented populations.

 Please note: the Fellowship is by invitation only.